Golden serpent guardian of Ukhu Pacha, the Lower World of healing

 Your Next Steps

-If this guide has described something you recognize – in any of the four types – the test will identify which expression is most active in you, and whether a second type is present as a strong secondary.
-Nine behavioral questions.
-No belief required.
+If this guide has described something you recognize – in the recognition patterns or in any of the five practices – the test will identify which expression is most active in you.
+Nine questions.
+No spiritual belief required.

-If you have already taken the test, the Karpay maps all three of your dimensions – your healing dimension, your Enneagram type, and your Soul Type – into the specific pathway that is yours.
+If you have already taken the test, the Karpay maps all three of your dimensions – your Shamanic healing practice, your Enneagram type, and your Soul Type – into the specific pathway that is yours.
 One of 189 named convergences.
 The one that is already yours to walk.

 Enneagram Soul Type Healing Path Your Pathway